VoronDesign/Voron-Tap/README.md

 ## FAQs

+* Will it hurt my print surface?
+No, as probing temp is restricted to 150C.
+The team recommends spray coated spring steel.
+Users of PEI applied surfaces may find minor indent if continously probing the same spot.
 * Will the hartk 2-piece PCB work with this?
 Yes, but it requires a slight modification.
 See discord pin.
 * Can I use an optical sensor not specified in the BOM?
 Not recommended, the team spent considerable time validating sensors in BOM.
 * Can I use micro-switch instead?
 Not recommended, but check here for more details: [Unklicky Tap](https://github.com/majarspeed/Unklicky/tree/main/Unklicky_TAP)